-Soooo, with that, I finally got around to making pumpkin pancakes!
-Sure, the trendy fall pumpkin season is over… but most pumpkin recipes involve a can of pureed pumpkin, and those are the same year-round.
-So might as well treat yourself to pumpkin pancakes anytime you want!
+Sure, the trendy Fall pumpkin season is over... but most pumpkin recipes involve canned pumpkin puree, and those are the same year-round.
+So there's no reason to limit your pumpkin pancake intake to just the Fall. 😉

-This recipe contains a LOT of cinnamon and spices.
-Feel free to cut down on them if that’s not your thing.
+This recipe contains a LOT of cinnamon and spices to complement the pumpkin.
+Feel free to cut down on them if that's not your thing.
 But I loved how the spices stood out in this recipe.
-That’s the reason I called these pancakes ”’spiced pumpkin pancakes” – to emphasize the spices.

 Spiced Pumpkin Pancakes

 - 2 cups white whole wheat flour

 - ¼ cup brown sugar - (I used turbinado)